babel/babel/packages/babel-plugin-transform-remove-unused-catch-binding/README.md

-# babel-plugin-transform-optional-catch-binding
+# babel-plugin-transform-remove-unused-catch-binding

-> Optional catch binding enables the catch block to execute whether or not an argument is passed to the catch statement (CatchClause).
+> If the argument bound to the catch block is not referenced in the catch block, that argument and the catch binding is removed.

 ## Examples